This Season Of Pretty Little Liars May Be The Best Yet

 20. The language Mary uses around the "warm" twin and the unloved one sounds very familiar to the conversation Mrs. Marin had with the young blonde girl a couple Halloween episodes ago.
 Are Jessica and Mary those two blonde children ghosts of PLL-past?

 21. Isn't it nice how Aria and Hanna broke up with their adult boyfriends in the same episode?
-Nice synchronised plot progression.
+Nice synchronized plot progression.

 22. Why are you leaving her, Emily?
 She is the worst.